A leading multinational bank asked us:

 How do intergenerational relationships impact financial needs and behavior?

 Our client wanted to explore the financial relationships between adult caregivers and both their aging parents or college-aged children.
-They wanted to uncover opportunities to improve digital banking, saving, and investing experiences to best serve customers with shifting financial needs.
+They wanted to uncover opportunities to improve digital banking, saving, and investing experiences to best serve their customers in the sandwich generation with shifting financial needs.

 We answered:

 AnswerLab designed a two-phase research study using a mixed-methods approach to tap into participants’ mental models and financial behaviors.
-First, we recruited two participant groups to explore financial relationships across multiple generations- caregiving adults and the aging family members for whom they manage finances, as well as a group of adults and the college-aged young adults with whom they share financial tasks.
+First, we recruited two participant groups to explore financial relationships across multiple generations:

 Participants took part in a remote diary study in which they tracked and documented how they were engaging with their family members around their finances.
 The diary provided a log of their activities, thoughts, frustrations, needs, expectations, and wants.